yyq83/DR-method-evaluation/README.md

 ~~~~
 Example : BNNR method on Cdataset
 Command : `snakemake -j 1 Evaluation/BNNR/Cdataset/Plot/BNNR_Cdataset_auc.png`
-After running, you can find the full results in the Evalutaion folder, too.
+After completing the run, you can locate comprehensive results in the Evaluation folder.
+This encompasses prediction results, AUC curves, and AUPR curves found in the Plot folder, as well as AUC, AUPR, and F1 values stored in either the Benchmark folder or the Log folder.

 ## Datasets
 The following datasets were used in our study：